busterbenson/book-of-loops/hexagrams/hexagram 111111.md

 trigrams: The heavens in motion.

-summary: The heavens represent the source and life energy of all things.
+interpretation: The heavens represent the source and life energy of all things.
 Clouds form and rain pours down giving life to everything in nature.

 advice: You have the power of your intuition, ability, and information you need to create (and/or destroy) what you feel is necessary.
 The timing is right to do this now.